YES ON MEASURE S

 Join us for our weekend "Honk and Waves", neighborhood Coffee Hot Spots or our door to door outreach.
-January 26th, February 1, 15, and 29.
+On February 1, 15, and 29.
 We will be in 5 locations throughout the District.
 Sign-up on the volunteer link.

 Measure S Endorsements:

 Dominic Rizzi - President, Oak Grove Educators Association